dovecot/documentation/docs/core/config/mailbox_formats/mbox.md

 should be able to avoid them by filtering out all the Dovecot's internal metadata headers.
 This is a good idea to do in any case.

 If you use [[link,lda]] it does this filtering automatically.
-Otherwise you could do this in your SMTP server.
+Otherwise, you could do this in your SMTP server.
 The headers that you should filter out are:

 - Content-Length